Oral Ofori

 Oral Kwame Ofori (born January 26, 1980), professionally known as Oral Ofori, is a Ghanaian-American award-winning digital media producer and blogger, freelance journalist, entrepreneur, and writer.
 Born in Tema, he is also the founder of the US-based communication consultancy TheAfricanDream LLC.
 In February 2018 Ofori took on a language interpretation job as a level II interpreter of the Twi and Ga language with the Fairfax County Public Schools system and almost 4 years afterwards in December 2021 he started work with the Embassy of Ghana, Washington, D.C. as Head of the Customer Relations Office under Ambassador Alima Mahama.
 Mr Ofori's firm TheAfricanDream LLC partnered the Washington DC government in the United States in February 2024 to provide media for the event dubbed Africa on the Avenue to support local businesses.

 Early life, career and education

 Born to Ghanaian parents in Tema, Oral Ofori graduated from Chemu Senior High School in 1998 and completed his journalism studies at the London School of Journalism in 2006.
 The following year, he began an internship with the Voice of America (VOA) in Washington, D.C., as a radio news reporter and contributor.

 Ofori is also a columnist for Ghanaian news websites such as GhanaWeb, ModernGhana, and the US-based Afrikan Post newspaper.
 He has also contributed to publications including the Los Angeles Sentinel, Swedish news magazine Beyond Borders, the Dallas Weekly, the North Dallas Gazette, and the Baltimore Times.

 Since 2014, Ofori has been host and producer of #TheAfricanDream show aired on Fairfax, Virginia Public-access television's channel 30.

+In December 2025, he was invited by the Republic of Togo's Ministry of Foreign Affairs for the 9th Pan-African Congress speaking on the topic using Strategic Diplomacy & Communication as tools for Positioning Africa as a Leading Actor in its Own Narrative.
+The event was under the auspices of the African Union.